nicedaddy/CarND-Vehicle-Detection/P5_writeup.md

 * Linear SVM model is used in this project to distinguish cars and nonecar objects.
 We get a validation accuracy of 0.9852 on about 17000 datasets.
 This dataset can be easily augmented by adding more training data from the internet.
 Also, a nonlinear SVM model can be used with different kernel functions.
 These changes can potentially make the classifier more accurate.

-* We can also replace the SVM classifier with DNN models.
-DNN models allow us to have complex models with more flexibility.
+* We can also replace the SVM classifier with CNN models.
+CNN models allow us to have complex models with more flexibility.
 A very good option is to use [YOLO](https://pjreddie.com/darknet/yolo/) developed by the University of Washington.